 The Russian Piano Revolution

 Russia’s pianos were initially imported from the West, from companies such as Longman and Broderip, Pleyel, and Broadwood.
 However, St Petersburg soon became the centre of the Russian piano industry with firms including Tischner, Diederichs and Schröder producing instruments from the early 1800s onwards.
 And by 1850 St Petersburg and Moscow had many piano workshops.

 Demand for the piano mushroomed, and instruments appeared across the land— from the Urals in the east, across Siberia, right to the Kamchatka peninsula on the Pacific ocean.
 And this is the vast area Sophy Roberts explores in her book.

 In 1924, following the Russian Revolution of 1917, the Becker company along with several other piano manufacturers was taken under state control and renamed Red October.
 This heralded the age of mass piano production, and Red October uprights were to be found in countless Soviet homes, halls and schools.

 Following “Perestroika” (lit. restructuring) in the 1980s, Russia’s piano industry somewhat lost its way, and most factories sadly closed.

 In The Lost Pianos of Siberia, Roberts reveals the part the piano played in the history of the country.
-She details how the influences of musical greats such as Field, Liszt, and Chopin, Tchaikovsky and Rachmaninov enhanced demand for the piano.
+She details how the influences of musical greats such as Field, Liszt, Chopin, Tchaikovsky and Rachmaninov enhanced demand for the piano.
 How the instrument became a social status symbol.
 And the part the piano played in the everyday lives of the population.
-In the process she discovers pianos in places you would least expect to find them.
+In the process, she discovers pianos in places you would least expect to find them.